 6. Now, you can sit back and enjoy your plant's growth and beauty.

 By following these few simple steps, you can enjoy the look of a vast, hardy, and dense fern in no time!

 Do you know how to plant a bare root tree?
 Or do you even know what a bare root tree is?
 Any bare root plants are plants that have been grown in the ground and dug up to be shipped directly to you.
 These plants are usually shipped in burlap bags around their roots.
 Here are some simple instructions on planting and caring for bare root trees.

-1. Location - Determine where your flower bed /garden is going to be located.
+1. Location - Determine where your flower bed /garden will be.
 This is needed before you can select what tree you're going to purchase.
-Always remember to not plant any trees around or near walkways, driveways or pipes, such as the septic line.
+Always remember not to plant any trees around or near walkways, driveways, or pipes, such as the septic line.

 3. Shop - Once you have determined what you're getting, do your shopping and get your tree.

-5. Dig - Now that you've got your tree you should dig a hole twice the size of the root ball.
-This can be done easily with a post-hole digger or a shovel.
+5. Dig - Now that you've got your tree, you should dig a hole twice the size of the root ball.
+This can be done quickly with a post-hole digger or a shovel.
 The plant should have fertilizer added to it and the hole filled in.
 The plant should be immediately watered.
-Add mulch or pine needles around the trunk so that the water can slowly be absorbed.
+Add mulch or pine needles around the trunk so the water can slowly be absorbed.